Diploma in Tropical Medicine

 The program can be individualized by taking fewer than four modules per session.
 However, to earn the diploma all four modules must be successfully completed within two years from the completion of the initial module.
 The program is held Monday through Friday, from 8 a.m. to 5 p.m. each day.

-- Module 1: Epidemiology, Public Health and Health Systems (first two weeks each January)
+- Module 1: Epidemiology, Public Health and Health Systems (online starting July 2014; 8-week long)

 - Module 3: HIV, Mycology, Parasitology, and Bacteria II (first two weeks each February and July)